 Colon cancer is the third leading cause of cancer-related deaths for men and women in the U.S. This concerning statistic shows that prevention and detection are key, with studies showing that yoga can lower your risk.

-Consider giving these yoga postures for digestion a chance the next time you’re experiencing some digestive discomfort.
-These asanas for digestion can help give you relief after a flare-up, help with discomfort, or serve as preventative care if you have digestive problems.
+Consider trying these yoga postures for digestion the next time you’re experiencing digestive discomfort.
+These asanas can help relieve a flare-up, reduce discomfort, or serve as preventative care if you have digestive problems.

 Any of these eight yoga for digestive and bloating poses are sure to help you feel your absolute best.